uleadapp/vps/docs/masternode_vps.md

 ## Intro

-This project started as handy bash script to setup my $PIVX masternodes in 2016 when there was almost zero documentation and anything that existed was either $DASH specific, sucked and in most cases both.
+This project started as handy bash script to setup my $ulead masternodes in 2018 when there was almost zero documentation and anything that existed was either $ulead specific, sucked and in most cases both.
 For that reason, i started to work on a not-so-sucking way to install a lot of different masternodes with next to none manual intervention.

-If you are not already aware, visit the project site and join the slack.
-The website at [https://pivx.org/](https://pivx.org/) is also well worth a visit.

 <img src="images/masternode_vps/intro.png" alt="introduction" class="inline"/>